Ever hear someone say it was better in the old days?

 In the old days, the only telephones were in the house and were expensive to use.
-You could have a colored phone so long as it was black and made of bakelite.
+You could have a coloured phone so long as it was black and made of bakelite.

-It was a long time before we had plastic colored phones or even wall phones.
-Those were also the days of telephone boxes, the only way the make a call when away from home
+It was a long time before we had plastic coloured phones or even wall phones.
+Those were also the days of telephone boxes, the only way they make a call when away from home.

 Now every man and his dog has a mobile phone/computer while on the move.
 I know, the dogs keep crashing into me on the street.

 And then I also remember my father saying it’s not like the old days, so I had to wonder what he meant.